 You can also use your current tech to get savings on your new tech, namely through mobile shopping and app-exclusive discounts from stores like Target and Walmart.
 “In 2016, Target offered pre-sale deals plus an extra 15% off in-store purchases on Black Friday through its Cartwheel app, which is not part of the Target app,” Perez says.

-5. A Wedding Dress.
+A wedding dress.
 Planning a wedding or know someone who is?
 Use this time of year, when bridal boutiques are clearing out their inventories for the year, to get a great deal on a gown.
 As long as you don’t mind wearing 2017 styles when you walk down the aisle, you can expect deep discounts off remaining fall and summer styles.
 And hey, you need to decide on a dress with enough time for alterations anyway, right?

 What to Skip in November